Conversational Ecommerce Chatbot: 5 Use Cases [Examples]

 Table of contents

 What would you say about getting tailored recommendations within minutes as you shop online?
 How about making an online purchase without scrolling and browsing the web?
-Tasks such as requests for renewing subscriptions, customer queries about the most highly-recommended products, or even purchasing Christmas gifts can be all done super fast with the support of a virtual assistant.
+Tasks such as requests for renewing subscriptions, customer queries about the most highly-recommended products, or even purchasing Christmas gifts can all be done super fast with the customer support of a virtual assistant.
 This is what conversational e-commerce is about.

 Here is one great way to improve it.